mrgaaron/docs/source/concepts/pipeline.rst

 -------------------------------

-Analyzing historical sensor data with a pipeline is straightforward: simply supply a pipeline object as an argument in the `read` call.
+Analyzing historical sensor data with a pipeline is straightforward: simply supply a pipeline object as an argument in the :method:`read` call.

 Example
 ~~~~~~~